 We developed an optimized algorithm to perform Monte Carlo numerical simulations of the q-state Potts model on GPU cards.
-This algorithm allowed us to simulate systems up to $N=32768\times32768\sim1.073\times10^9$ spins with a lower bound time of 0.147 ns per spin flip using an NVIDIA GTX 480 Fermi card, and in terms of speedup, we obtained $155\times$ from an optimized CPU sequential version running on an Intel Core 2 Duo E8400 at 3.0 GHz.
+This algorithm allowed us to simulate systems up to $N=32768\times32768\sim1.073\times10^9$ spins with a lower bound time of 0.147ns per spin flip using a GTX 480 NVIDIA Fermi card, and in terms of speedup, we obtained 155x from an optimized CPU sequential version running on a Core 2 Duo E8400 at 3.0GHz.